tnedu/accountability/README.md

 * accountability-2016

-    Precode for summer 2016 district and school accountability.
+    Code for summer 2016 district and school accountability.
 Mostly not used.

 * modeling

-    Modeling for A-F school grading.
+    Modeling for A-F school grading and district accountability, to be implemented beginning summer 2018.

 * returns-2016

-    Code for 2016 data returns.
+    Code for 2016 EOC data returns.